Skip to main content

 What are your thoughts on influencers?
 Are they a force for good or bad?

-Do you think there is a need for more regulation regarding social media influencers?
+Is there a need for more regulation regarding social media influencers?
 Let us know your thoughts in the comments below!
 Thanks for reading!

 Comments